Search Engine Easy Adwords Review

-When I would not agree there and then and asked for the details in writing he refused to email me (shame as I was going to give him my 1weekseo email address) and when I said I was in partnership and could not sign up there and then without speaking to my business partner more questions were asked
+When I would not agree there and then and asked for the details in writing he refused to email me (shame as I was going to give him my domain email address) and when I said I was in partnership and could not sign up there and then without speaking to my business partner more questions were asked

 What’s his name?